fahleiro/OpenRPG/docs/README.md

 - **Configurable CORS** – Controls which clients can access the API securely

 ## Core Server
-The server contains a simple configuration based on `server.conf`:
+The server contains a simple configuration based on `.env`:
 - HOST: IP address where the server will run
 - PORT: PORT the server will use to listen for requests
 ```